hikeventures/hikeventures.github.io/_posts/best/2014-10-28-best-headlamps.markdown

 ---

+We have not tested all the headlamps but those are our favorites if we were to buy a new headlamp.
+The links on this site contain affiliate links.
+If you purchase through the links you help support our blog. <a href="http://www.hikeventures.com/about/" target="_blank">Here</a> you can read on who we are.

+---

 <a href="http://www.amazon.com/Petzl-NAO-Headlamp-575-Lumens/" rel="nofollow"><img src="https://farm8.staticflickr.com/7457/15910915424_192439b27f_b.jpg" alt="Best headlamps of 2016 - Petzl Nao in Finland"></a>

 Konstantin wearing a Petzl Nao on the top of a fell in [Finnish Lapland](http://www.hikeventures.com/snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka/ "Trip in Lapland")